-The Eastern coast of the Barren Plain has few features.
+The eastern coast of the Great Waste has few features.
 The shoreline is mainly stony beaches, with an occasional low-lying cliff.
 Offshore, coral reefs and sandbars are largely uncharted making safe landing sites rare.
 Small islands scattered along the coast exist close to shore, though mostly uninhabited.
 Some are noteworthy nonetheless.
 One such isle is Seagull Island.
-Three miles long and two miles wide, the island lies fifty miles North of the Gulf of Josta.
-Thrusting out from the ocean at an angle almost two hundred vertical feet, with many arches, sea stacks and grottos carved into the rock by the ocean and elements.
-The island is home to several sizeable seabird colonies, from which it takes its name.
-The Sindian Plover, Common Dread Gull, and Irendian Puffin all roost along the cliff tops in numerous cracks, crevices and overhangs.
+Three miles long and two miles wide, the island lies fifty miles north of the Gulf of Jasta.
+Thrusting out of the ocean at an angle almost two hundred vertical feet, with many arches, sea stacks and grottos carved into the rock by the elements.
+The island is home to several large seabird colonies, from which it takes its name.
+The Sindian Plover, Common Sea of Dread Gull, and Irendian Puffin all roost along the cliff tops in numerous cracks, crevices and overhangs.
 The island is regularly visited by traders and occasionally pirates, as a natural spring at the base of the cliffs allows them to take on fresh water.
 However traders also visit the island for one specific thing...Guano!
-Highly prized as a fertilizer, Seagull Island is teeming with it, and many intrepid merchants think braving the cliffs, reefs, elements, and the Sea of Dread are worth it to bring back some of the highest quality guano near the Known World.
+Highly prized as a fertilizer, Seagull Island is teeming with it, and many intrepid merchants think braving the cliffs, reefs, elements, and the Sea of Dread are worth it to bring back some of the highest quality guano close to the Known World.
 Seagull Island also has another feature of note.
-The Quiet Temple, found on the apex of the island.
-Its simple form consists of four equidistant plinths, around a central altar.
-Whichever Immortal it was dedicated to, or whomever built the shrine remains unknown.
-No significant relics remain, and salt and humidity have scoured whatever symbols and inscriptions once adorned the structure.
-The name is somewhat of a joke amongst regular guano seekers, as the entire island is constantly ringing with the cries of seabirds.
+The Quiet Temple, found on the highest point of the island.
+Its simple structure consists of four equidistant plinths, around a central altar.
+Which Immortal it was dedicated to, or who built the shrine remains unknown.
+No significant relics remain, and salt and humidity have eroded whatever symbols and inscriptions once adorned the structure.
+The name is somewhat of a joke amongst regular guano seekers, since the entire island is constantly ringing with the cries of seabirds.